 Jennifer Piper: And what types of projects are the students working on in these courses?

 Sam Anand: Typically, what they’ll do is there’s a combination of things here.
-For example, you take manufacturing process, we teach them NX CAM, NX computer manufacturing for machine tool parts.
+For example, you take manufacturing process, we teach them NX CAM, NX computer aided manufacturing for simulating machine tool paths.
 So, we give them parts and ask them to do the process plan for making the part using machining.
-And then they come back into NX CAM and plan the tool parts and visualize the tool parts using NX CAM to make sure that the process plan and the tool parts they have designed work correctly.
+And then they come back into NX CAM and plan the tool paths and visualize the tool paths using NX CAM to make sure that the process plan and the tool paths they have designed work correctly.
 And then the output of that is the NC code — we can take it and feed it to a virtual machine and see actually how it works here.
-So, that’s an example of using NX into NX CAM for the students to actually go to the process of getting into the interface of NX CAM, designing the tool part, designing the process, visualizing using a tool part simulation software that’s inbuilt into NX and doing it.
+So, that’s an example of using NX into NX CAM for the students to actually go through the process of getting into the interface of NX CAM, designing the tool paths, designing the process, visualizing using a tool part simulation software that’s inbuilt into NX and doing it.
 The same thing for NX Additive Manufacturing — you could build a part and then look at the support structures you need for the part, look at slicing, the time it takes, and all those problems.
 And then we have our own apps that we have constructed within NX Additive Manufacturing and we use a lot of those apps.
 So, it’s a combination of using Siemens native tools but also tools that we have built using Siemens NX APIs (Application Programming Interface) that we built here.

 Jennifer Piper: What kind of feedback are you getting on these courses?
 Are they generally well-received by students?

 Sam Anand: The students like the fact that they are learning a digital tool.
-The days of a professor writing on a whiteboard equations and regurgitating are gone.
+The days of a professor writing on a whiteboard equations and regurgitating them are gone.
 You need to engage the class, you need to make it relevant to what they’re learning, so they understand the purpose of what they’re learning and what its application is.
 So, the Siemens software and the tools exactly fit in that mode.
 So, we not only teach the basics, but we give them real-life parts or examples in real life and ask them to analyze them using Siemens software.
 Now, they don’t have to write the equations because they know the software and the tools within Siemens already has the equations built in.
 After they work with pencil and paper, we bring it to the next step here so that in real life, when you go to an industry, you don’t grab your pencil, calculator, and paper and slog it out; you use the software to do exactly what it does.
-And that is enlightenment that they get and say, “Wow!
+And that is the enlightenment that they get and say, “Wow!
 So now I can do what I was doing which took me two hours to do, I could do it in 10 minutes.
 And I can run 50 examples in one hour which I will never be able to do with pencil and paper.”